 5. How do companies ensure that tap water is at the highest standards?

 Throughout the treatment process, water companies carry out multiple tests to ensure each step is working correctly.
-Once the water has been treated, the last thing water companies do is add a very small amount (less than one milligram per litre) of chlorine to it.
+Once the water has been treated, the last thing water companies do is add a very small amount of disinfectant to it.
 This kills any remaining organisms or bacteria and keeps the water safe throughout the remainder of the system.

 6. How does my water get to me?